-Submissions from the Queensland Council of Social Service (QCOSS) and the Queensland Consumers Association supported the proposed amendments.
+Submissions from the Queensland Council of Social Service (QCOSS) and the Queensland Consumers Association strongly supported the proposed amendments.
 They considered that the amendments would improve customer confidence, engagement and informed decision making, and promote competition by encouraging customers to shop around for a better deal.
+QCOSS highlighted that the notification would be particularly important for low-income customers.
+Both customer groups argued that retailers should be required to notify customers in advance of any new fixed-term benefits, which should include notification of any new benefits offered, as well as the terms and conditions that would apply if the customer does not accept any new benefits.

+Lumo Energy (Lumo) supported the amendment.
 AGL generally supported aligning the notification requirements for the expiry of fixed-term contracts and fixed-term benefits.
 However, AGL argued that the requirement should only apply where the benefit changes as there has been no change to the customer's contract.
 AGL noted that explicit informed consent provisions in the Electricity Code require retailers to gain consent for fixed-term benefits when entering into a market contract.
+EnergyAustralia did not oppose the amendment, but questioned the need for regulatory intervention because the competitive market is delivering appropriate outcomes.

-While EnergyAustralia and Origin Energy (Origin) advised that they remind customers when their fixed-term benefits are about to expire, both retailers opposed the proposed amendments.
-EnergyAustralia preferred the issue to be resolved through competition, not regulation.
-Origin considered that there would be no consumer benefit as customers were informed of all terms and conditions of their contract, including the details of any fixed-term benefits, when they enter into it.
-Origin also argued that imposing requirements beyond those that apply under the NECF would impose considerable costs on retailers.
-Origin highlighted that there was no evidence of similar issues being raised with the customer notification provisions in jurisdictions that have adopted the NECF7.
+While Origin Energy (Origin) advised that they remind customers when their fixed-term benefits are about to expire, it opposed the proposed amendments.
+Origin considered that there would be no customer benefit as customers were informed of all terms and conditions of their contract, including the details of any fixed-term benefits, when they enter into it.
+Origin also argued that imposing requirements beyond those that apply under the National Electricity Customer Framework (NECF) would impose considerable costs on retailers.
+Origin highlighted that there was no evidence of similar issues being raised with the customer notification provisions in jurisdictions that have adopted the NECF.